noislabs/whitepaper/src/security.md

 Given these two assumptions, the security of the model is pretty straightforward:

-- The Nois smart contract guarantees the correct verification of any beacons submitted to it.
+- The Nois Oracle contract guarantees the correct verification of all beacons submitted to it.
-- The Nois chain guarantees the correct logic execution of the Nois smart contract, i.e. it will reply to IBC beacon requests with exactly the correct beacon, already validated
+- The Nois chain guarantees the correct logic execution of the Nois Oracle contract, i.e. it will reply to IBC beacon requests with exactly the correct beacon, already validated.

 ## Application Security